votlu/Inconsolata-vt/README.md

 # Inconsolata-vt
-Font based off Inconsolata-g that fixes some issues
+Font based off Inconsolata-g that fixes some issues that I've found.

+Changes to date:
+- Fixed square bracket misalignment